($696) Cost to ship a car from Toledo, OH to Newark, NJ

 The time of the year

-Seasonal demand and weather conditions in both Toledo and Newark can impact car shipping prices.
+The time of year and weather conditions in Toledo and Newark play a major role in determining car shipping rates.

 Toledo has four very distinct seasons.
 This means that in the wintertime, you should prepare for snow and in the summer it's usually warm.